leonardoo210399/N3mo-Blog_Portfolio/src/content/blog/leetcode-problem-15/index.md

 ## Conclusion

-The "3Sum" problem is a common coding interview question that challenges your understanding of array manipulation and algorithmic techniques.
+The "3 Sum" problem is a common coding interview question that challenges your understanding of array manipulation and algorithmic techniques.
 By exploring various approaches like the two-pointer technique and hash table methods, you can effectively solve this problem and improve your problem-solving skills.

 Understanding these solutions not only helps in solving this specific problem but also builds a foundation for tackling more complex problems involving arrays and data structures.
 Practice and analyze different approaches to become proficient in solving similar problems efficiently.